 To find the tomb leave Dorstone by the B4348 heading towards Peterchurch.
 As the road crosses the river, turn off left at a sharp right-angled bend and head uphill past Dorstone Hill Wood.
 Some distance further up the western slope of the ridge turn into Arthur's Stone Lane.
 Continue along the lane, here on your left, overlooking the natural depression of the River Dore known as the Golden Valley, is Arthur's Stone.

-Arthur's Stone is Herefordshire's oldest man-made structure, constructed between 3,700BC and 2,700BC, making this stone chamber older than Stonehenge.
-Excavations by George Nash in 2006 established that Arthur's Stone is a long mound and not a round mound as officially stated by English Heritage on the site information board.
+Arthur's Stone is Herefordshire's oldest man-made structure, constructed between 3,700BC and 2,700BC, meaning this stone chamber is older than Stonehenge.
+Excavations by George Nash in 2006 established that Arthur's Stone was a long mound and not a round mound as officially stated by English Heritage on the site information board.

 The low exposed burial chamber is topped by a huge cracked capstone, measuring 18ft x 8ft, estimated to weigh between 25 – 30 tons resting on nine upright orthostats.
 A large section has fallen from its underside indicative of its decline in recent times; a century ago it measured 19ft x 12ft and the mound is now almost completely eroded.
 The Old Red Sandstone capstone is oriented north-east/south-west, the line of the solar solstices, with the south-western end end directed toward the southern section of the Golden Valley.

-Once referred to as 'Artil's Stone' with other accounts referring to the tomb as Thor's Stone or Thor's Altar, but locally it is know as Arthur's Stone.
+Once referred to as 'Artil's Stone', other accounts refer to the tomb as Thor's Stone or Thor's Altar, locally it is know as Arthur's Stone.
 The name of the village Dorstone seems to be derived from 'dwr' meaning simply 'water' in Welsh, referring to the river Dore.
 We see similar usage of the word such as in the waterfall Pistyll Rhaeadr, one of the seven wonders of Wales, from Rhaea + dwr, 'the water of Rhea'.
 The massive capstone in all probability was originally referred to as the Stone at Dore, or Dore-Stone; it is not a massive leap to see the Thor element as a later corruption of this name.
-Like many chambered tombs and megalithic monuments of Wales and western Britain the site has a secondary name associated with Arthur.
+Like many chambered tombs and megalithic monuments of Wales and western Britain the site has a secondary name associated with the legendary King Arthur.

-Legend's claim the site is either the tomb of Arthur himself or a giant that he killed.
-One stone bears the marks of the giant's elbows when he fell dying.
-On another slab marks are said to have been made by Arthur's knees where he knelt in thanksgiving after the duel, alternatively they may e marks his fingers made as he played quoits; many cromlechs in Wales are named Arthur's Quoit and it is tempting to think that the name may once have also been used for the mighty capstone at Dorstone.
-By implication Arthur must have been a giant, who according according to legend, were the first inhabitants of the Island of Britain, indicative of his great antiquity and rightful association with these ancient monuments.
+Legend claims the site is either the tomb of Arthur himself or a giant that he killed.
+One stone bears the marks of the giant's elbows when he fell dying, another slab has marks said to have been made by Arthur's knees where he knelt in thanksgiving after the duel.
+Alternatively the identations may have been made by Arthur's fingers as he played quoits with the capstone; many cromlechs in Wales are named Arthur's Quoit and it is tempting to think that the name may once have also been used for the mighty capstone at Dorstone.
+By implication Arthur must have been a giant of a man himself; these huge beings were said to be the first inhabitants of the Island of Britain, indicative of Arthur's great antiquity and rightful association with these ancient monuments.